Remember Your Time in New Zealand with a Tattoo!

 First up, let’s get it straight: a traditional Maori Tattoo or Tatu lives with its owner, it tells its story, the story of its family, and the story of its iwi (tribe).
 Those things are taken very seriously here in New Zealand.
 With almost no written history, most of the legends, cultures and stories of the Maori people were passed on orally and through their tatus.
 Every Maori that you will meet proudly wears their tatu and can tell you the story behind it.
 For this reason, you are the best person to design an authentic tatu.
 You can do so along with an artist but this will take time (and money).

-If you are looking for a tattoo done the traditional way (bone and wooden sticks) instead of the contemporary way, a great place to start is Moko Ink, an artist that even did a tattoo for Rihanna.
+If you are looking for a New Zealand tattoo done the traditional way (bone and wooden sticks) instead of the contemporary way, a great place to start is Moko Ink, an artist that even did a tattoo for Rihanna.
 It is worth noting that this kind of tattoo is very pricey, sometimes risky and often painful.
 It’s only for the tough ones!

 The Most Award-winning Places to Get a Tattoo in New Zealand